 You don’t need sugar to make your oatmeal tasty.
 Adding in a variety of toppings can make your oatmeal savory, creamy, sweet, and even more nutritious.
 Fruit, nuts, and seeds add a ton of texture and flavor.
 Other popular toppings include yogurt, coconut flakes, and peanut butter.

 If you really want a sweetener, add a dash of honey, maple syrup, or monk fruit sugar.

 Another quick way to jazz up the flavor of your oatmeal is by adding spices.
 Feel free to experiment with amounts and spice combinations.
 Popular spices for oatmeal include cinnamon, nutmeg, ginger, vanilla, and cardamom.

-Over the past couple of years, overnight oats have taken over the health world by storm.
+Over the past couple of years, overnight oats have overtaken the health world.
 They’re an easy breakfast to make, perfect for those on the go.
-To make overnight oats, you will need ½ of rolled oats and 2/3 cup of your milk of choice.
+To make overnight oats, you will need ½ rolled oats and 2/3 cup of your milk.
 Mix your oats and milk together and let it sit in the refrigerator overnight.
 That’s it!

 Of course, these oats on their own would be rather plain and bland tasting.
 Just like your morning oatmeal, add in any ingredients to make your oatmeal tastier.
 This could include maple syrup, nut butter, cocoa powder, fruit, dried coconut, spices, and jams.
 Whatever you enjoy, stir it in with your oats and milk to sit overnight.